shidel/fd-nls/imgedit/readme.md

+( New pre-release coming very soon...
+It has numerous bug fixes and additional features in it.
+Probably be available on 10/13 sometime.
+It contains several new menu items as well. )

 Although not officially released to the general public yet, you can download a debug copy of [ImgEdit](https://fd.lod.bz/Members-Only/imgedit-211002.zip) in order to test translations. :-)

+Actually, ImgEdit and ImgView are two separate programs for one package.
+They don't use the standard NLS directories.
+Instead, all resources (images, text, etc) are attached to the executable.
+This eliminates the need for an end user to worry about such things.

+Also, the utilities to monitor the FD-NLS project don't handle multiapplication for single projects.
+Eventually, I'll get around to adding that.
+But, in the meantime, I've just mimicked the normal dir structure for the main program in the ImgEdit project.

 Put your translation files in the same directory as ImgEdit.
 Then simply set your language *SET LANG=ML* and run ImgEdit.
 It will see those files and